NallaPerumalVIKKI/Income-Qualification/README.md

 # Income-Qualification

 Analysis Tasks to be performed:

-Identify the output variable.
+1.Identify the output variable.

-Understand the type of data.
+2.Understand the type of data.

-Check if there are any biases in your dataset.
+3.Check if there are any biases in your dataset.

-Check whether all members of the house have the same poverty level.
+4.Check whether all members of the house have the same poverty level.

-Check if there is a house without a family head.
+5.Check if there is a house without a family head.

-Set poverty level of the members and the head of the house within a family.
+6.Set poverty level of the members and the head of the house within a family.

-Count how many null values are existing in columns.
+7.Count how many null values are existing in columns.

-Remove null value rows of the target variable.
+8.Remove null value rows of the target variable.

-Predict the accuracy using random forest classifier.
+9.Predict the accuracy using random forest classifier.

-Check the accuracy using random forest with cross validation.
+10.Check the accuracy using random forest with cross validation.